hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 * h -> to hide/unhide the help msg box

+* s -> enter set-show/hide-mode

-* s -> to hide/unhide the display of stamina
+  * s -> to show/hide the display of stamina

-* b -> to hide/unhide the ball
+  * b -> to show/hide the ball

+  * any other key -> exit set-show/hide-mode

 * Seeking